 In a recent article, researchers at Case Western Reserve University called for more exhaustive measures to gauge mental illness stigma in adolescents.

-Click here to read more of this story.JobWatch: A disabled worker's unusual tenureSt.
+In the 60s, it often seemed OK to make light of serious social issues, including mental illness.
+The real world of mental health policies began to change.
+Click here to read the full story from the St. Louis Beacon.JobWatch: A disabled worker's unusual tenureSt.
 Louis Post Dispatch writer Steve Giegerich shares the story of a disabled employee who has been with the Washington University School of Medicine for more than 30 years.
 Examining death of Denver Broncos Kenny McKinleySports Illustrated writer Jon Wertheim takes a deeper look into professional athletes and mental illness.
 Two Women Changed by RecoveryTwo mid-Missouri women recount the changes in their lives as Recovery Fest 2010 nears.
 WHO IS TEMPLE GRANDIN?The HBO docudrama "Temple Grandin" starring Claire Danes was nominated for a total of 15 Emmy Awards and took home 7 wins.
 Mental Health First Aid

 It is called Mental Health First Aid.
 And while the classes are not yet nearly as common as traditional first aid courses — the kind you take to learn how to help a choking victim or cardiac arrest victim — they are catching on.